forta-network/docs/docs/cli.md

 ## run

-Easily verify the behaviour of your agent during development using the `forta-agent run` command.
+Easily verify the behaviour of your agent during local development using the `forta-agent run` command.
 The default behaviour (i.e. without any options) is to subscribe to a JSON-RPC endpoint and listen for the latest blocks and transactions.
-A stream of the latest data will be passed to your agent with output printed to the console.
+A stream of the latest data will be passed to your agent with any findings printed to your output console.
 The endpoint is specified by the `jsonRpcUrl` property in the forta.config.json file.

 Options: